jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 ## Questions to Answer

 ### Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
 Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?

+**Step 1: Extended Kalman Filter (EKF):** I implemented a complete Kalman filter with 6 dimensions: 3 dimensions for the position (x, y, z) and 3 dimensions for the velocity (vx, vy, vz).
+According to Prof. Thrun, this is a great achievement because it is the most important part of a tracking system with sensor fusion support.
+It was difficult for me to know when to use `H * x` and when to use `hx`.
+The later `hx` is only used when computing gamma and when computing the Mahalanobis Distance (MHD).
+And I spent a lot of time tuning the 6 x 6 matrixes returned by `P()` and `Q()`.
+I think I found an almost optimal configuration for this project.

 ### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?